bynflow/esplora/README.md

     DESCRIPTION
-"Filegm" is the name of a tool with a simple graphical interface that aims to trace files according to 2 guidelines which are the type of format and a precise or approximate date when the file was created in memory.
+"filegm-gui" is the name of a tool with a simple graphical interface that aims to trace files according to 2 guidelines which are the type of format and a precise or approximate date when the file was created in memory.

 The interface has 2 fields, which are the input field (left) in which the user will enter the precise date